vilhelmbergsoe/site/blog/creating-my-website.md

 ### The logistics

-I wanted the template to be very minimal and found [this](https://minwiz.com/) nice template for a minimal responsive website.
+I wanted the website to be very minimal and found [this](https://minwiz.com/) nice template for a minimal responsive website.

 I added minimal changes to it including: go templating, simple JavaScript